Courses Available Online, Virtually and Classroom

 The Audit Process

-Collecting Information, the process of collecting information is where the evidence is gathered and involves interviewing staff, reviewing documents and visually inspecting the workplace.
+Collecting Information: The process of collecting information is where the evidence is gathered and involves interviewing staff, reviewing documents and visually inspecting the workplace.
 I will start with asking about the policy, to see if the interviewees are aware of it and understand their role.
 I then look at the document and compare it to how the standard says it should look.
 Finally, I check the workplace to see evidence of the policy in action.

-Making Judgements, for most organisations I audit I am looking to make two judgements: first, is the organisation legally compliant as this is the absolute minimum requirement?
+Making Judgements: For most organisations I audit I am looking to make two judgements: first, is the organisation legally compliant as this is the absolute minimum requirement?
 Second, how does the organisation compare to the chosen standard?

 Audit Controls